Have you ever heard the terms “closure” or “unfinished business”?

 - Dolliver, R. H. (1981).
 Some limitations in Perls’ gestalt therapy.
 Psychotherapy: Theory, Research & Practice, 18(1), 38–45.

 - Gold, E., & Zahm, S. (2018).
 Buddhist psychology and gestalt therapy integrated: Psychotherapy for the 21st century.
 Metta Press.

 - Janov, A. (2005).
 Grand delusions: Psychotherapies without feeling.
 Retrieved from http://primaltherapy.com/GrandDelusions/GD12.htm

 - Latner, J. (1973).
 The Gestalt therapy book: A holistic guide to the theory, principles, and techniques of Gestalt therapy developed by Frederick S. Perls and others.
 New York, NY: Julian Press.

 - Leahy, M., & Magerman, M. (2009).
 Awareness, immediacy, and intimacy: The experience of coaching as heard in the voices of Gestalt coaches and their clients.
 International Gestalt Journal, 32(1), 81–144.

 - O’Leary, E. (2013).
 Key concepts of gestalt therapy and processing.
 In E. O’Leary (Ed.), Gestalt therapy around the world (pp. 15–36).
 Malden, MA: John Wiley & Sons.

 - Paivio, S. C., & Greenberg, L. S. (1995).
 Resolving “unfinished business”: Efficacy of experiential therapy using empty-chair dialogue.
 Journal of Consulting and Clinical Psychology, 63(3), 419–425.

 - Wulf, R. (1996).
 The historical roots of gestalt therapy.
 Gestalt Dialogue: Newsletter for the Integrative Gestalt Centre.
-Christchurch, New Zealand.
+Christchurch, NZ.